Drexel-MS-Y2-DSCI-Group-Projects/dsci511-pokemon-data/README.md

 For modifying image data during color parsing.
 We reshape scraped images and convert to RGB color space.

+**scikit-learn**

+We use k-Means clustering algorithm to find the top colors of a pokemon image, provided by the scikit learn library.

+**numpy**

+For representing image data as higher performance arrays during image decoding and color picking.

 **beautifulsoup4**

 For scraping all relevant data from each of our data sources.